gautham007gs/ChitChat/src/SUPABASE_SETUP.md

 COMMENT ON COLUMN public.app_configurations.settings IS 'The actual configuration object stored as JSONB';
 ALTER TABLE public.app_configurations ENABLE ROW LEVEL SECURITY;

--- Policy: Allow ALL users (including anonymous) to READ configurations.
+-- Policy: Allow ALL users (including anonymous) to FETCH configurations.
 -- This is necessary for the app to fetch settings like AI Profile, Ad Settings, etc., for all users.
 CREATE POLICY "Allow anon reads for app configurations" ON public.app_configurations